douggomes/simple-project-react-testing-library/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-#Projeto criado com a intenção do aprendizado da biblioteca react-testing-libary
+#Projeto criado com a intenção do aprendizado da biblioteca react-testing-library
 In the project directory, you can run:

 ### `yarn start`